greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd.md

 ### dependent services are not started when starting a service manually

-One (in)famomus example is `libvirtd.service` which needs the `virtlogd.socket` to function properly.
+One (in)famous example is `libvirtd.service` which needs the `virtlogd.socket` to function properly.

 The dependencies in `/usr/lib/systemd/system/libvirtd.service` are defined as